URC

 Delivery Mission

-The goal of the delivery mission is to transport various objects in the environment across large distances.
+The goal of the delivery mission is to transport tools in the environment across large distances.
 The mission includes searching for objects in the environment, gathering widely scattered objects, and opening toolboxes.
-This mission is a test of the resilience of the rover’s communication system, and the rover’s manipulator.
+This mission is a test of the resilience of the rover’s communication system and the rover’s manipulator.

 Servicing Mission